Skip to content

 typescript

-import { createFirestoreSync } from "@lpdjs/firestore-repo-service/sync";
+import { createServers } from "@lpdjs/firestore-repo-service";

 import { BigQueryAdapter } from "@lpdjs/firestore-repo-service/sync/bigquery";